On Eigenvalue Generic Properties of the Laplace-Neumann Operator: Introduction

 of eigenvalues of $\Delta_{g}$ counted with their multiplicities.
 We regard each eigenvalue $\mu_{k}(g)$ as a function of $g$ in $\mathcal{M}^{k}$.

-The crucial step in our approach is ensuring the existence of eigenvalue-curves given by a one-parameter family of Riemannian structures $g(t)$ on $M$.
-As is well-known, these curves were already obtained in the Dirichlet case by Berger \cite{Berger} using the perturbation theory for linear operators of Kato \cite{Kato}.
-However, as we will see in Section \ref{sec existence}, the method employed in \cite{Berger} cannot be applied to the Neumann-problem case.
-In order to overcome this drawback, our strategy focuses on reducing the infinite-dimensional problem to a finite-dimensional one and then use the Kato Selection theorem, as an optional device.
-To reduce the dimension we shall use the method of Liapunov-Schmidt, along the same lines of thinking as in \cite{Marrocos}.
-After all, we namely prove the following theorem.
+In Section~\ref{sec existence}, we ensuring the existence of eigenvalue-curves given by a real analytic one-parameter family of Riemannian metrics $g(t)$ on $M$.
+As is well-known, these curves were already obtained in the Dirichlet case by Berger~\cite{Berger} using the perturbation theory for linear operators of Kato~\cite{Kato}.
+However, we present a new approach to prove this existence result, we believe that this technique is of independent interest.
+Our strategy focuses on reducing the infinite-dimensional problem to a finite-dimensional one and then use the Kato Selection theorem, as an optional device.
+To reduce the dimension we shall use the method of Liapunov-Schmidt, along the same lines of thinking as in~\cite{Marrocos}.
+After all, we will are in a position to prove our existence result, see Proposition~\ref{thmExistence}.